ekino/veggies/CONTRIBUTING.md

 ## Updating README.md

-`README.md` is meant to be generated from `doc/README.tpl.md` and the various Gherkin definitions in this project.

-You should never update it directly, and should instead :

-1. Edit `doc/README.tpl.md`

-2. Run `pnpm run readme` to generate `README.md`
+Update `README.md` to keep the documentation up to date.